Ndichu-Joe/RpiZeroW-keyboard-emulator-for-a-serial-connected-measuring-device/README.md

 Code has been commented as best as i can.
 An Engineer by training and passion so excuse any 'layman' expressions therein.
 The second branch is a little bit more complex.
 It is the initial code adapted for a Keithley 6485 picoamperemeter to measure optical density.
-Suggestions on error 113 on the Keithley when the board is powered off are welcome.